inblockio/aqua-docs/Aqua_Whitepaper.md

 place on all imaginable clients which might have slow network connectivity, low memory, low cpu performance.
 Once a revision is verified, the next one can be verified.
 Clients with more performance will be able to parallelize the verification.
-Larger files can be chunked to be place in multiple revisions.
+Larger files can be chunked to be placed in multiple revisions.

 A verified data structure is identified by its URI `verification_hash` and grouped by its `genesis_hash`.
 The first revision created will